A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 Clinic, diagnostics

-- deficiency of liver enzymes (glucose-6-phosphatase, hypoxanthine-guanine-phosphoribosyl pyrophosphate synthetase);
+- deficiency of liver enzymes (glucose-6-phosphatase, hypoxanthine-guanine-phosphoribosylpyrophosphate synthetase);

 — violation of the mechanism of reuse of uric and lactic acids;

-- violation of fat and carbohydrate metabolism;
+- disorders of fat and carbohydrate metabolism;

-- violation of the endocrine regulation of metabolism.
+- disruption of endocrine regulation of metabolism.

-The clinical picture of the acetone crisis:
+Clinical picture of acetone crisis:

 — dehydration and intoxication (pallor of the skin with a characteristic blush, physical inactivity, muscle hypotension);